Duerme/cloakpy/Documentation.md

 ### What is wrong with this code?

 In the above example we are providing arguments to the subprocess module directly as a string.
 This method is not safe because it allows a user to abuse the command being run.
 If a user inputs the following  when prompted: `;ls;` the following command will be ran in the terminal, `ifconfig;ls;mac_input`.
-The semi colon is interperted as the end of a command, and anything written after is ran as it's own command.
-This will allow a user to inject their own commands.
+The semi colon is interperted as the end of a command, and anything written after is ran seperately.
+This is an obvious vulnerability.

 ### How can we fix this?